bocchino/ParAbs/README.md

 http://www.mono-project.com/Main_Page

-Also, the F# version of the library uses Python to generate some source files, so you will need a working Python 2.5--2.7 interpreter.

-Finally, the build environment assumes Unix build tools, so on Windows you will need to install Cygwin, make, etc.
+Finally, the build environment currently assumes Unix build tools, so on Windows you will need to install Cygwin, make, etc. A Visual Studio project for the F# library is under development.

 Setup
 -----